charkops/charkops.github.io/content/posts/building-this-website.md

 Now, this part took me a while to debug.
 Github will produce a separate branch `gh-pages` and put the built files in there and actually push to it.
 But you will have to take one final step to actually see the content.

-In your User `settings`, go to `Pages` and then change the `source` branch of your project to point to the `gh-pages` branch and not `master-main`.
-I wasted a couple of hours trying to figure why my built was not showing up on the web :)
+In your project's Github Page, go to `User` -> `settings` -> `Pages` and then change the `source` branch of your project to point to `gh-pages` instead of `master/main`.
+I wasted a couple of hours trying to figure why my build was not showing up on the web :)

 After all this, you and everybody else can finally enjoy your shiny new Website.